lukaswarce/lukaswarce/README.md

 ### Hi there 👋

-Currently working as CEO at [Allpa Tech](https://allpa.tech/), and as Researcher in [University of Saskatchewan](https://research-groups.usask.ca/remote-presence/christian_spana)
+Currently working as CEO at [Allpa Tech](https://allpa.tech/).

-Regularly posting new articles on my [blog](https://lukaswarce.com/blog) about Programming and Lifestyle related topics.
+Regularly posting new articles on my [blog](https://www.lukaswarce.com/category/blog/) about Programming and Lifestyle related topics.

 - 🔭 I’m currently working on AI for Health Tech, Agri Tech and IOT.
 - 🌱 I’m currently learning Polygon Ethereum